Gulf Harbour Radio

 The maritime border exception would be unlikely to enable the granting of visas and entry to foreign nationals on yachts for situations relating solely to financial loss or to vessels travelling primarily for pleasure or convenience such as tourists or 'wintering over'.
 People in vessels travelling to New Zealand to 'winter over' (for example, to avoid hurricane/cyclone season in the Pacific) may have other genuine humanitarian reasons or other compelling needs for coming, which would need to be demonstrated to qualify for an exception.
 I hope that this information is helpful to you.
 Thank you for writing.
 Yours sincerely , Hon Kris Faafoi, Minister of Immigration"

-They are required to do a direct trip and anything less than 14 days will require a stay in the quarantine area.
+You are required to do a direct trip and anything less than 14 days will require a stay in the quarantine area.
 If a stop is made in Minerva reef then your time starts again from there!

-The following is from their web site:
+The following is from the Fiji web site:

 There are however strict conditions to follow to ensure entry.
 The PM’s speech highlights the requirements: